Nezarbr/Nezarbr.github.io/content/blog/my-third-blog/index.md

 - Hour of the day
 - Trip history patterns

-The model achieved an **R-squared value of 0.93**, indicating a high level of accuracy in predicting demand surges.
+The model achieved an **RMSE value of 2100**, indicating a good level of accuracy in predicting demand surges.

 ---